lichendust/meander-sublime/readme.md

 Sublime Command: `meander_open_include`

-"Open Include" is a drop-in replacement for Sublime's "Goto Definition" that allows the user to open the file path of an `{{include}}` with a shortcut.
+"Open Include" is a drop-in replacement for Sublime's "Goto Definition" that allows the user to open the file path of an `include` with a shortcut.

 This is *enabled* by default within the package using F12, which idiomatically replaces the default "Goto Definition" shortcut when used within a Fountain file.